KauaLimaMartins/DevRadar/README.md

 2. Run: `yarn start`

-3. Click on the "Run on (IOS or Android) Simulator" button on the right
+3. Click on the "Run on (IOS or Android) Simulator" button on the left